skramm/spaghetti/README.md

 This library provides a container and API functions to easily implement an event-driven Finite State Machine (see [WP link](https://en.wikipedia.org/wiki/Finite-state_machine)).
 It can be used for FSM requiring the handling of hardware events, or time out situations.
-It has been designed with good "Modern C++" practices, but provides an API as simple as possible to the developper.
+It has been designed with good "Modern C++" practices, but provides an API as simple as possible to the developer.

 This library provides an easy way to specify states and events, and how and when it will switch from one state to another.
 It also has some additional features, such as logging the execution history.